 Radioactive gas seeping through porous building foundations and threatening residents’ health sounds like the stuff of science fiction, but it’s something that homeowners in many parts of North America should legitimately worry about.

 The culprit is radon, a colorless, odorless, radioactive gas that occurs naturally in the soil and bedrock underlying huge swathes of the continent.
-According to the EPA, radon is responsible for about 21,000 lung cancer deaths per year.
+According to the Citizen’s Guide to Radon by the U.S. Environmental Protection Agency (EPA), radon is responsible for about 21,000 lung cancer deaths per year.
 It’s the second most common cause of lung cancer overall (after smoking) and the leading cause of lung cancer in nonsmokers.